steppp/YAEOS/DOCS_DESIGN_CHOICES.md

----
-title: Documentation and design choices for Yaeos
+% Documentation and design choices for Yaeos
-author:
-- name: Andrea Berlingieri
-  email: andrea.berlingieri@studio.unibo.it
-  matricola: 0000788959
-- name: Stefano Andriolo
-  email: stefano.andriolo3@studio.unibo.it
-  matricola: 0000801172
-- name: Federico Rachelli
-  email: federico.rachelli@studio.unibo.it
-  matricola: 0000789342
-- name: Igor Ershov
-  email: igor.ershov@studio.unibo.it
-  matricola: 0000789525
-...
+% Andrea Berlingieri;Stefano Andriolo;Federico Rachelli;Igor Ershov
+% A.A.
+2017/2018

+\pagebreak

 ## Data structures